 - Solicited Proposals – Federal, state and private entities will issue calls for proposals for funding of new projects.

 - Unsolicited Proposals or White Papers – Investigators may submit proposals to a sponsor that is not in response to an RFP.
-PIs should talk with their department chairs, college deans and with Michael San Francisco, interim vice president for research, or the Research Development Team before submitting an unsolicited proposal.
+PIs should talk with their department chairs, college deans and with Michael San Francisco, special advisor to the vice president for research, or the Research Development Team before submitting an unsolicited proposal.

 - Continuation Proposals – These are proposals asking for continuation of funding based on work delivered with the initial funding.
 Sponsors may request a new budget.